 Materials informatics tools for supervised and unsupervised machine learning methods to predict crystal structures (Anton Oliynyk, Hunter College, CUNY, New York, USA)

-Magnesium intermetallics: features of crystal and electronic structures, chemical bonding and hydrogen storage properties (Volodymyr Pavlyuk, University of Lviv, Ukraine / Jan Długosz University in Częstochowa, Poland)
+Magnesium intermetallics: features of the crystal and electronic structures, chemical bonding and hydrogen storage properties (Volodymyr Pavlyuk, Ivan Franko National University of Lviv, Ukraine / Jan Długosz University in Częstochowa, Poland)

 IMPORTANT DATES